Availability of Institutional and Financial Aid Information

 Board of Trustees Policy Manual – This document details the policies of the college and its governing board.

-Annual Notification of Drug and Alcohol Polices – Information regarding the standards of conduct relating to drugs and alcohol, the health risks associated with drug and alcohol abuse, the availability of support for those experiencing drug or alcohol problems, the MVCC policies related to the illegal possession, use or distribution of drugs or alcohol, and the internal sanctions and federal and state legal penalties that may result from violations.
+Annual Notification of Drug and Alcohol Policies – Information regarding the standards of conduct relating to drugs and alcohol, the health risks associated with drug and alcohol abuse, the availability of support for those experiencing drug or alcohol problems, the Moraine Valley policies related to the illegal possession, use or distribution of drugs or alcohol, and the internal sanctions and federal and state legal penalties that may result from violations.

 Moraine Valley does not require proof of any vaccinations to enroll in the college; however, students enrolled in certain programs may be required to submit their immunization record.
 Furthermore, the Illinois Department of Public Health has made available a meningococcal disease brochure for college students and their parents.